mstih/Paramaps/README.md

 # Paramaps

+THIS IS A HIGH-FIDELITY PROTOTYPE FOR HUMAN-COMPUTER INTERRACTION COURSE (UP FAMNIT)

 Paramaps is an iOS app that delivers better maps for people with disabilities, including search, directions, annotation of obstacles, and an ability to report new obstacles.

 The app is built with two external Apple libraries, MapKit and CoreLocation.

 ## Features

 - **Obstacle Annotations**: Stairs and other obstacles are marked on a map.
 - **Search Functionality**: Ability to search locations.
 - **Route Directions**: Calculate and show path on a map.